 Section 122 contains provisions about the effect of a warrant (apprehension).

-[Section 85 amended by No. 8 of 2009 s.
+[Section 85 amended: No. 8 of 2009 s.
 32(3); No. 49 of 2010 s.
 64.]

 86. Warrant (apprehension) where child absent or taken without authority

 (1) If an authorised officer or a police officer believes on reasonable grounds that a child is absent, or has been taken, without lawful authority from a place where the child was living under a placement arrangement the officer may apply to a judge or magistrate for a warrant (apprehension).